c12yptonic/ctf-writeups/ctfs/pbjar21.md

 {: .label .label-green .fs-1 .ml-0}

-There were a lot of focus on blockchain technology and gave me some exposure to various terminologies of this tech.
+There was a lot of focus on blockchain technology and gave me some exposure to various terminologies of this tech.
 However the challenges in itself were pretty easy and more of OSINT style.

-To start with this challenge was mainly focussed on finding the miner details of a specific block in the Ethereum block chain.
+To start with, this challenge was mainly focussed on finding the miner details of a specific block in the Ethereum block chain.
 The challenge instructions are given below.

 Challenge instructions: